BLOG DESTINATIONS GEAR & REVIEWS ABOUT & CONTACT

 Being first thing in the morning, the border facility was virtually empty.
 Immigration exit formalities and cancelling the Chilean TIP for the bike took all of about 10 minutes.
 It then took around 15 minutes to ride the 14kms of no-man's-land to the Argentinian side.
 The location of the actual border is very obvious as the quality of the road surface changes sharply as you cross.

 Arriving at the Argentinian facility, it was initially a little confusing as to where to go.
 There are several 'toll booths', not all of which are staffed, but you actually need to do the formalities in the main building on the right.
-It was still fairly early, so there were only a handful of people ahead of me inside.
+It was still fairly early, as there were only a handful of people ahead of me inside.
 Getting stamped into Argentina and issuing the new TIP for the bike took around 15 minutes.
 As I'd parked right outside the building, I then walked over to the toll booth to show my stamped slip the official and was waved on into Argentina.

 A couple of days later on my return from Ushuaia, I repeated the process in reverse.
 Being later in the day, the main difference was that both border posts were considerably busier.
 On the Argentinian side, there was a moderate queue, so exit formalities took around 30 minutes.
 Once I'd returned to my bike, it wasn't clear where to proceed.
 Most of the toll booths were closed, so I lined up behind a couple of trucks, but was ignored by the officials.
 After a little while, another official waived me ahead of the trucks and through the border post.
 My stamp slip wasn't checked.